We define the Hamitonian using the NetKet Paulis operators ##

 Symbolic regression

-For the symbolic regression (SR) tools implemented in qdisc, please refer to the second tutorial notebook.
+For the symbolic regression (SR) tools implemented in qdisc, see the second tutorial notebook.